Mercy Health System Leadership

 President and CEO, Mercy Health – Lima Region and Interim President and CEO - Toledo Region

 President and CEO, Community Mercy Health Partners (Springfield, Ohio)

 Caldwell holds a master’s degree in healthcare administration from the University of Texas at Arlington and a bachelor’s degree in nursing from Bethel College in North Newton, Kansas.
 Matt started his healthcare career in nursing and has experience in critical care, recovery room, orthopedic post-operative care and as a case manager.

 Tom Golias joined Mercy Health in May 2017 as chief managed care officer, overseeing the ministry’s payment, contracting and payer-related business development initiatives.

-Tom came to Mercy Health from Cigna, where he served as regional vice president of Network Development for the east region, a network covering 25 states and the District of Columbia with a combined medical spend of more than $15 billion.
+Golias came to Mercy Health from Cigna, where he served as regional vice president of Network Development for the east region, a network covering 25 states and the District of Columbia with a combined medical spend of more than $15 billion.
 He was responsible for maintaining high performance in provider negotiations, enhancing provider relationships, managing total medical costs and developing and implementing volume-to-value and performance-based programs.
-Tom joined Cigna in 2006, and before that worked for Aetna in Nashville.
+Golias joined Cigna in 2006, and before that worked for Aetna in Nashville.

 He holds a bachelor’s degree in Health Planning and Administration at Penn State University and a master’s degree in Health Systems Management from Rush University in Chicago.